 He did not return to New Mexico until autumn, and all too soon he was back in Italy, where he encountered his most famous subject, Captain Henry T. Waskow.
 In 1944, the year he was awarded the Pulitzer Prize for distinguished war correspondence, Ernie was back in England to cover D-Day, moving on after the invasion to visit several units at the front before returning home.
 Jerry had had health problems while he was away, and after spending time with her in Albuquerque, the Pyles left together in December 1944 – Ernie to join American forces in the Pacific, and Jerry to enter a private hospital in California.

 Ernie never returned to New Mexico.
-He was killed by a sniper’s bullet on the Island of Ie Shima on April 18, 1945, the 30th American war correspondent to die in WWII.
+He was killed by enemy fire on the Island of Ie Shima on April 18, 1945, the 30th American war correspondent to die in WWII.
 Jerry was back in Albuquerque by this time.
 She was well enough to attend a memorial service for her husband at UNM in May and went to Washington, D.C. to collect his posthumous Medal for Merit in July, but by autumn, her health had declined, and she died on November 23, 1945.

 (1) The Story of Ernie Pyle by Lee G. Miller, p 42

 (3) Ernie Pyle in the American Southwest by Richard Melzer, p 45